Inverse Optimization: Theory and Applications: Applications in Design Problems

 \section{Applications in Design Problems}

-We first review the application of classical inverse optimization for tasks involving the design of price incentives in bilevel games (Section~\ref{subsec:incentive_design}) and price mechanisms in policy models (Section~\ref{subsec:mechanism_design}).
-While these two problems encompass many application areas, they share a common theme of using inverse optimization to compute prices or incentives for the purposes of \emph{inducing} behavioral change, under the assumption that the original decision-generating processes are known.
-Specifically, the inputs to the inverse model represent ``target'' decisions that a system designer wants to induce by assigning a specific cost function.
-Solving the inverse problem returns parameter values of this cost function such that the target decision becomes optimal for system users.
+We review the application of classical inverse optimization for the design of price incentives in bilevel games (Section~\ref{subsec:incentive_design}) and price mechanisms in cooperative games (Section~\ref{subsec:mechanism_design}).
+These two problems encompass many application areas and share a common theme of using prices to \emph{induce} behavioral change, under the assumption that the original decision-generating processes are known.